JoshDFN/chain-key-finance/CONTRIBUTING.md

 1. Create a feature branch from `main`
 2. Make your changes
+3. Commit and push your changes
+   - You can use the included `update-github.sh` script to easily commit and push changes
+   - Run `./update-github.sh -m "Your commit message"` to commit and push
-3. Create a pull request to `main`
+4. Create a pull request to `main`
-4. Wait for CI checks to pass
+5. Wait for CI checks to pass
-5. Request a review
+6. Request a review
-6. Once approved, merge your PR
+7. Once approved, merge your PR

+For more information about the GitHub update script, see `update-github-readme.md`.

 ## Branch Naming Convention